 This post may contain affiliate links.

-I am using this printable homeschool schedule as a checklist for my kids.
+I am using this homeschool schedule as a checklist for my kids.
 I printed them on two different colors of paper and laminated them.
-Then I taped them onto a clipboard with packing tape.
+Then attach them onto a clipboard to keep at their desk.
 They will not get lost, and can be marked on with a dry erase marker if they want to check things off as the day goes on.
 I can also easily edit them and replace them as needed.

 My kids do not have to do things in a specific order.
 They just have to complete their list.
 They like having the freedom to choose the order each day.